navn0306/CensusAnalyser/README.md

 TestCase9- Given the State Code CSV file with Delimiter type, Should throw exception.
 -This is a Sad Test Case to verify if the exception is raised.

+TestCase10- Given the State Code CSV file with incorrect ColumnName, Should throw exception.
+-This is a Sad Test Case to verify if the exception is raised.